HatmanStack/savorswipe/README.md

 # SavorSwipe

-SavorSwipe allows you to food picture surf until something grabs your eye then swipe right to get the recipe.
-Easily add recipes by snapping a pic and uploading.
-[SavorSwipe]("https://main.d21v5ak15nf4k9.amplifyapp.com/")
+SavorSwipe lets you browse through pictures of food until something catches your eye.
+Once you find a dish you like, simply swipe right to access the recipe!
+Easily add your own recipes by snapping a photo of the ingredients and directions.
+[SavorSwipe](https://main.d21v5ak15nf4k9.amplifyapp.com/)

 ## Features